-Food Waste Statistics, The Reality Of Food Waste in America
+Food Waste Statistics, The Reality Of Food Waste

 With the advent of social media, social and consumer awareness about food waste is at an all-time high.
 One topic that’s been extensively covered, and for good reason, is the food waste epidemic in the U.S. Newsfeeds are full of videos of eco-conscious consumers showing the carelessness with which food waste is handled, and the outcry is real.